Multisolitons in a gauged Skyrme-Maxwell model: gauged Skyrmions

 Here a comma denotes partial differentiation, i.e. $A_{\varphi,r}\equiv \frac{\partial A_\varphi}{\partial r}$, $etc$.
 The corresponding static field equations can be obtained from the variation of the effective Lagrangian \re{lageff} with respect to the functions parametrizing the Ansatz \re{ans_ax}, \re{A}.

 It was pointed out \cite{Krusch:2004uf} that the solutions of the Skyrme model constructed via the reduced Ansatz \re{ans_ax} have certain similarity with Hopfions in the Faddeev-Skyrme model \cite{Faddeev-Hopf,Faddeev:1996zj,Gladikowski:1996mb}.
 Furthermore, in the $U(1)$ gauged Skyrme model, time-dependent gauge transformations \eqref{gauge} are associated with isorotations of the scalar field \cite{Radu:2005jp}.
 Hence, one of the components of the pion triplet can be set to zero, effectively truncating the model to the $U(1)$ gauged Faddeev-Skyrme-Maxwell theory \cite{Shnir:2014mfa,Samoilenka:2018oil}.
-The Hopfion solutions of the latter model automatically yield solutions of the Skyrme-Maxwell model by an embedding.
-Below we will see that numerical simulations confirm this correspondence.
+However, there still is topological difference between such configurations and axially symmetric Hopfions classified by $\pi_3(S^2)$.
+Below we will see that numerical simulations clearly confirm the distinct distribution of the fields of the axially symmetric Hopfions and the $U(1)$ gauged Skyrmions.